MarkoSterk/beta_cell_analysis_suite/README.md

 Examples:\
 INTERVAL_START_TIME_SECONDS = 800.0\
 INTERVAL_END_TIME_SECONDS = 1300\

+## First responder step configurations
+No configurations are required aside from general experiment information.\
+Time series of each cell is plotted and displayed on the screen.
+The user has to click on the plot in the place where the cell has first responded to stimulation.\

+Accepted clicks/commands are:\
+* Left click - skips current shown cell.
+Response time for this cell will be 0.
+* Right click - gets the time of response from the x coordinate of the click event.
+Saves that as the response time for the current cell.
+* esc - escape key exits the analysis

+Output of this analysis is saved in the folder "preprocessing/{EXPERIMENT_NAME}/first_responders".

 ## Filtration step configurations
 * FILTER_SELECTION - "fft" or "analog".
 Usually "fft" is the better option.